larntz/lemmy-directory/content/community/beehaw.org/diy.md

 ---
 title: "Do It Yourself"
 name: "diy"
 description: "Make it, Fix it, Renovate it, Rehabilitate it -  as long as you’ve done some part of it yourself, share!Especially for gardening related or specific do-it-yourself projects, see also the [Nature and Gardening](https://beehaw.org/c/greenspace) community.
-For more creative-minded projects, see also the [Creative](https://beehaw.org/c/creative) community.---This community's icon was made by Aaron Schneider, under the [CC-BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/)."
+For more creative-minded projects, see also the [Creative](https://beehaw.org/c/creative) community.---This community's icon was made by Aaron Schneider, under the [CC-BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/)."
 type: community
-date: "2023-06-16 11:06:29"
+date: "2023-06-16 22:56:27"
 draft: false
 nsfw: false
 actor_id: "https://beehaw.org/c/diy"
 host: beehaw.org
 lastmod: "{[ .Updated }}"
-subscribers: 3477
+subscribers: 3584
-posts: 35
+posts: 39
-comments: 256
+comments: 270
-weight: 35
+weight: 39
-dau: 6
+dau: 5
-wau: 114
+wau: 111
 mau: 133
 instances:
 - "beehaw_org"